hpmadathil/3D-Rotation/README.md

 # 3D-Rotation
-## A small python program to rotate a plotted 3D object using Numpy. \n
+## A small python program to rotate a plotted 3D object using Numpy.
 I have used the python visualization plotly to plot a 3D cuboid and used Numpy package to rotate the cuboid.
+The basic thory of rotational matrices is being used here.